 FSH treatment protocols usually include Lupron, Ganirelix, or Cetrotide to control the length of the follicular phase and time ovulation.
 Medications and doses are individualized for each patient to provide the best stimulation and reduce the chance of side effects and multiple births.
 Patients must come to our office throughout the treatment cycle for ultrasound follicle scans and estradiol hormone measurements.
 Doses of FSH are adjusted based on the results of these tests.

-Once the follicles mature an injection of human chorionic gonadotropin (Ovidrel, Profasi, etc.), or Luveris (LH) is given to finally prepare the eggs for retrieval or to schedule an IUI.
+Once the follicles mature an injection of human chorionic gonadotropin (Ovidrel, Profasi, etc.),is given to finally prepare the eggs for retrieval or to schedule an IUI.